Raheel-Ahmad1/Home-Alarm-System-with-LPC-1768-controller/README.md

 the report state, otherwise stay in the alarm state.

 6. When in the report state, the LCD should show the zone numbers or code error information in the first line.
-In the second line it should show “C key to clear”.
+In the second line it should show “Press C key to clear”.
 When an “C” is entered, the alarm should change to the unsetstate.

 #  Functional Specification - User Interface